c 2008, Niels Elgaard Larsen

 From the Air

-Split (43.51N, 16.44E) lies on Croatia's Dalmatian coast on the Adriatic Sea.
-Split Airport (LDSP/SPU) is located 24km west of the city center with one runway 05/23 (2,550m).
-Diocletian's Palace is visible in the city center along the waterfront.
-The Marjan hill and forest peninsula are west of the palace.
-The ferry port and marina line the waterfront.
+Split (43.51N, 16.44E) lies on Croatia's Dalmatian coast along the Adriatic Sea.
+Split Airport (LDSP/SPU) sits 24km west of the city center, with one runway 05/23 measuring 2,550m.
+From the air, Diocletian's Palace is visible in the city center along the waterfront.
+West of the palace, the Marjan hill and forest peninsula extend outward.
+The ferry port and marina line the waterfront below.
 Islands are visible offshore.
-The terrain is coastal plain backed by mountains.
-Weather is Mediterranean - hot dry summers, mild wet winters.
+Coastal plain backs up against mountains inland.
+Weather is Mediterranean: hot dry summers, mild wet winters.
 Bora winds can be strong, especially in winter.